A Unique Prototype – The Second Weems Made

 Weems prototype Lindbergh type 1 hour angle

-An incredible and unique picture highlighting the case profile differences of the prototype Weems (bottom), versus the first production Hour-angle (middle) and 1930 test production Weems piece.
-The fatter beefier lugs of the prototype Weems have more curvature and are vastly different to the production models that followed.
-The gilded crown is also unique on the prototype.
+An incredible and unique picture highlighting the case profile differences of the prototype Weems (bottom), versus the first production Hour-angle (middle) and the first production pieces of Weems order number 1395.
+The fatter beefier lugs of the prototype Weems have more curvature and downward sweep are considerably different to the flatter case of the production models that followed.
+The gilded crown is also unique on the prototype and it is presumed that serial 3585867 from the Smithsonian was also fitted with one.

 Further, the lugs on 3585868 are much thicker and have much more downward curvature.
 This can be contrasted with the flatter lug profile production models of both the 1930 Weems and end 1931 Hour-angle production pieces.